Josuto/monguito/README.md

 Additionally, TypeORM has mainly been developed for relational databases and [presents several limitations compared to Mongoose](https://eliezer.medium.com/typeorm-mongodb-review-8855903228b1).
-Typegoose, on another hand, is yet another Mongoose wrapper that provides TypeScript typing to Mongoose schemas and models, but it implements the [Active Record](https://en.wikipedia.org/wiki/Active_record_pattern) pattern instead of the Repository pattern.
+Typegoose, on another hand, is yet another Mongoose wrapper that provides TypeScript typing to Mongoose schemas and models, but it implements the [Data Mapper](https://martinfowler.com/eaaCatalog/dataMapper.html) pattern instead of the Repository pattern.
 Moreover, this approach is also type-safe.
 Although it could be interesting to base the abstract repository on Typegoose in the future, it would add a new abstraction layer, thus complicating the current solution both in logic and size.
-Considering that Mongoose is currently the most mature ODM for MongoDB, it might be a better idea to leveraging the abstract repository with other Mongoose features ( e.g., [implementing various types of relationships between documents belonging to different collections](https://www.bezkoder.com/mongoose-one-to-many-relationship/)).
+Considering that Mongoose is currently the most mature MongoDB handling utility, it might be a better idea to leveraging the abstract repository with other Mongoose features ( e.g., [implementing various types of relationships between documents belonging to different collections](https://www.bezkoder.com/mongoose-one-to-many-relationship/)).